-When the MCM69C232 is placed in ATM mode, it provides simultaneous searching for virtual path circuits (VPCs) and virtual connection circuits (VCCs).
-A VCC is detected when both the VPI and the VCI of an incoming cell match an entry in the CAM.
+When the MCM69C432 is placed in ATM mode, it provides simultaneous searching for virtual path circuits (VPCs) and virtual connection circuits (VCCs).
+A VCC is detected when both the virtual path identifier (VPI) and the virtual circuit identifier (VCI) of an incoming cell match an entry in the CAM.
 A VPC match occurs when the VPI of an incoming cell matches the VPI field of a CAM entry that has all 1s as its VCI.
-A VPC match is signaled by the assertion of the $\overline{\text{VPC}}$ pin along with the $\overline{\text{MS}}$ pin.
-At 50 MHz, a match is completed in 160 ns, whether the applied VPI/VCI belongs to a VCC or a VPC.
+A VPC match is signalled by the assertion of the $\overline{\text{VPC}}$ pin along with the $\overline{\text{MS}}$ pin.
+At 50 MHz, a match is completed in 180 ns, whether the applied VPI/VCI belongs to a VCC or a VPC.

-The VCI match field must be defined as bits 32-47 of each entry, and the VPI match data must occupy bits 48-59.
+The VCI match field must be defined as bits 32-47 of each entry.
+The VPI match data must occupy bits 48-59.
 The VPI can be limited to bits 48-55, if the switch handles only User-Network Interface (UNI) protocols.
 The mask register should be used to "don't care" any unused bits beyond the VPI field.
 Entering ATM mode will set bit 9 of the flag register.

 To load a VPC into the CAM table, the desired VPI value is written (right justified) to I/O register 3, FFFF16 is written to I/O register 2 as the VCI field, the upper half of the desired output word is written to I/O register 1, and the lower half of the desired output word is written to I/O register 0.
-Then, the "INSERT VALUE" instruction is written to the operation register.
+Then, the "INSERT VALUE" instruction is written to the operation register